 Investing in the stock markets is no longer just the domain of professionals and high net worth individuals.
 Retail participation is growing at a rapid pace in recent years.
 There are over 3.6 crore stock market investors in the country.
 To invest in the stock market, one needs a demat account and a trading account.
-The demat account is well-known, but what is a trading account?
+The demat account is well-But if you trade only in futures and options,known, but what is a trading account?

 The demat account is provided by the depositories and it is used to hold the shares that are bought by the investors.
 But a demat account cannot help in buying and selling of the shares, you will need a trading account for that.
 A trading account is essentially an interface between the investor and the demat account.

 Trading account is an investment account that holds financial assets like equity and derivatives but differs substantially from other investment accounts.
 The major points of difference are the frequency of trades, the purpose of trades and the risk involved.
 With a trading account, you can buy and sell financial assets like stocks without any restrictions.
 Trading account facilitates the buying and selling of stocks and other assets within a day.
 If you want to buy or sell a stock, you will mandatorily need a trading account.

 Before the introduction of shares in the dematerialised form, traders used to convey their orders verbally or through gestures.
 Traders used to be physically present at the stock exchanges and the arrangement was known as the open outcry system.
 After the arrival of dematerialised shares, you just have to place the order through a trading account and the brokerage electronically places the order on behalf of the investor.
 There are various kinds of trading accounts in India.